I am an Employer

 The Act gives employees affected by domestic violence the right to:

 • take at least 10 days of paid domestic violence leave.
 This is separate from annual leave, sick leave and bereavement leave.
-See Domestic violence leave rights and responsibilities.
+See Managing family violence leave on the Employment NZ website.

 • ask for short-term flexible working arrangements.
 This can be for up to 2 months.